Alexlugovtsov/eks-cluster/README.md

 Things to improve:
 - combine kubeconfigs into one for teams
 - get rid of hardcoded values (helm_release versions)
-- dns is not working on a AWS level, cert dependent to dns

 ## Variables needed for local run
 ```